Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Introduction

 Imaging modalities have been studied for binary classification of TBI using control subjects, including connectivity metrics derived from diffusion MRI using regularized multivariate Gaussian models \cite{Shaker2015-yo} and Generalized Linear Models \cite{Mitra2016-vt}.
 A Support Vector Machine approach using a combination of diffusion MRI with resting state functional MRI (fMRI) was developed for TBI prediction \cite{Vergara2017-aw}.
 A method based on logistic regression has been applied to predict the GOS using 17 predictor variables which include head CT annotations and blood measures \cite{Taslimitehrani2014-cv}.
 In our work, we leverage expert annotations of both CT and clinical Magnetic Resonance Imaging (MRI), totaling 135 imaging variables.
 These image-based measures are combined with 367 non-imaging variables and modeled jointly with 352 outcome variables.

 Within the TRACK-TBI study datasets, several data-driven approaches have been leveraged to study subsets of the data.
 Topological Data Analysis was used to stratify patients based on a total of 17 selected features, which included CT-derived measures and outcome metrics \cite{Nielson2017-nq}.
 Multiple variable groups constructed from CT, MRI, diffusion MRI derived measures, and outcomes were used in a correlative study \cite{Yuh2014-wk}.
-Combined proteomics and CT measures were used to predict Glasgow Outcome Scale- Extended (GOSE) using a Principal Components Analysis (PCA) approach \cite{Huie2019-lq}.
+Combined proteomics and CT measures were used to predict Glasgow Outcome Scale-Extended (GOSE) using a Principal Components Analysis (PCA) approach \cite{Huie2019-lq}.
 The risk of Post-Traumatic Stress Disorder (PTSD) and depression was analyzed using statistical tests on a larger cohort than included in the TRACK-Pilot dataset \cite{Stein2019-gi}.
 The present work differs in that we construct a modeling framework which encompasses all 854 variables from the TRACK-Pilot study jointly, instead of targeted subsets of the dataset.
-In addition, we formulate a confidence score computed using a trained model, which provides a measure of similarity between a test subject and the subjects used for training.
+In addition, we evaluate the use of the model to provide a measure of similarity between a test subject and the subjects used for training.